martinboers/plcnext-book/src/ch02-06-file-system.md

 > Warning: After either a type 1 or a type 2 reset, all user data will be deleted and the PLC's IP address and `admin` password will be restored to factory defaults.

-It is also possible to perform a type 1 or a type 2 reset using a button on the front of the PLCnext Control.
+On some devices, it is also possible to perform a type 1 or a type 2 reset using a button on the front of the PLCnext Control.
 See the user manual for details.

 ### Backups

 It is highly recommended to take regular backups of the user file system.

-(how to back up)

-(how to restore)
+Phoenix Contact does not currently provide a standard backup/restore procedure for user data.

 [overlay]: https://www.datalight.com/blog/2016/01/27/explaining-overlayfs-%E2%80%93-what-it-does-and-how-it-works
 [fw-dirs-info]: https://www.plcnext.help/te/Operating_System/Firmware_directories.htm